An Empirical Study on Text-Independent Speaker Verification based on the GE2E Method: Introduction

-In this study, we focus on text-independent speaker verification.
-Before the deep neural networks era, the state-of-the-art speaker recognition method was the i-vector approach~\cite{inproceedingsdeha, 5545402, 4960564}.
+Before the deep neural networks era, the state-of-the-art SR method was the i-vector approach~\cite{inproceedingsdeha, 5545402, 4960564}.
 Nowadays, DL methods are outperforming the former state-of-the-art methods in various fields of speaker recognition.
-However, in the context of text-independent speaker verification, the i-vector framework and its variants are still the state-of-the-art in some of the tasks~\cite{6853887, 10.1109/TASL.2010.2064307}.
-In NIST SRE12 and SRE16\footnote{Speaker Recognition Evaluation (SRE) is an ongoing series of speaker recognition evaluations conducted by the National Institute of Standards and Technology (NIST).} and their post-evaluations, almost all leading systems are based on i-vectors~\cite{inproceedingsasd, nist-2012, nist-2016}.
+However, in the context of TISV, the i-vector framework and its variants are still the state-of-the-art in some of the tasks~\cite{6853887, 10.1109/TASL.2010.2064307}.
+In NIST SRE12 and SRE16 and their post-evaluations, almost all leading systems are based on i-vectors~\cite{inproceedingsasd, nist-2012, nist-2016}.
 However, i-vector systems are prone to have performance degradation when short utterances are met in enrollment/evaluation phase~\cite{inproceedingsasd}.

-Recently, DL-based, especially end-to-end, TI-SV has drawn more attention and many researchers have proposed different methods outperforming the i-vector/PLDA framework in various tasks.
-According to the results reported in~\cite{inproceedingsasd, 7846260}, end-to-end DL systems achieved better performance compared to the baseline i-vector system~\cite{5545402}, especially for short utterances.
-Bidirectional LSTMs (BiLSTMs) with a triplet loss achieved better performance in the “same/different” speaker detection experiment compared with Bayesian Information Criterion and Gaussian Divergence~\cite{7953194}.
+Recently, DL-based, especially end-to-end, TISV has drawn more attention and many researchers have proposed different methods outperforming the i-vector/probabilistic linear discriminant analysis (PLDA) framework in various tasks.
+According to the results reported in~\cite{inproceedingsasd, 7846260}, end-to-end DL systems achieved better performance compared to the baseline i-vector system~\cite{5545402}, especially for short utterances. bidirectional long short-term memory units with a triplet loss achieved better performance in the “same/different” speaker detection experiment compared with Bayesian Information Criterion and Gaussian Divergence~\cite{7953194}.

-In this paper we discuss the GE2E DL-based technique proposed by~\cite{wan2017generalized} for TI-SV.
-We examine various scenarios and parameters as well as potential candidate architectures to evaluate the generality of the proposed generalized method.